 robotics, stochastic actions and related computational problems.

-This course provides sufficient background for the students who would like
+This course provides necessary and sufficient background for the students who would like

 to be involved in research on reasoning about actions in artificial intelligence.

 The course will focus on the theory and implementation of discreet

 dynamical systems considered from the perspective of artificial intelligence.